Can the Bond Market Crash?

 The Fed Is Watching the Markets Closely

-It’s also important to keep in mind that it’s in the Fed’s best interest not to take any actions that will lead to a bond market crash.
-Any decision that would disrupt the financial markets would feed through into the economy, which in turn would force the Fed to adjust its policy.
+It’s also important to keep in mind that it’s in the Fed’s best interest not to take any actions that would lead to a bond market crash.
+Any decision that would disrupt the financial markets would feed through into the economy, and this in turn would force the Fed to adjust its policy.

-Overseas Pressures Are Keeping a Lid on Rates
+Overseas Pressures Keep a Lid on Rates

 Investors Are Conditioned to a “Crash” Mentality